-Protective Equipment The Company has committed to increasing the supply of gloves, masks, and sanitizing wipes onboard with an additional supply for return crew clearly labeled and stored in the locked forward/J bar cart.
-We still encourage you to wear gloves always including time in the airport.
+Protective Equipment The Company has committed to increasing the supply of gloves, masks, and sanitizing wipes onboard with an additional supply for return crew clearly labeled and stored in locked carts.
+We still encourage you to wear gloves and face masks always including time in the airport.
 The company sent out a memo regarding the fact that they will now be provisioning 1 N95 respirator per crew member, gowns and thermometers at the comm centre.
 Check Globe messages for the most up to date information.

 Your health and safety representatives want to set the record straight.
-This change did not happen overnight and represents a long, long serious disagreement by the Union, its health and safety representatives, and its members.
+These changes did not happen overnight and represents a long, long serious disagreement by the Union, its health and safety representatives, and its members.

 It was only after many public calls for increased personal protection equipment onboard, many outreaches to the press, many conversations with Company representatives and the courageous efforts of certain members who stood up for their workers' rights that change happened.

 You may have noticed a posting in your crew centre as of Friday evening notifying employees of a finding of DANGER from Transport Canada regarding social distancing onboard the aircraft.
 This follows the investigation of multiple work refusals.
 The decision reads:

 Requiring Flight Attendants to come frequently into close proximity with passengers during the COVID19 outbreak, in order to provide regular service, with no possibility of social distancing presents a serious threat to their health.